wanghaisheng/responsive-landing-page-starter/content/blog/en/chat-pagination-with-infinite-scrolling-dr.md

 vonage config:set --apiKey=VONAGE_API_KEY --apiSecret=VONAGE_API_SECRET
 ```

 The Vonage CLI has plugins that when installed, provide additional capabilities.
-In this tutorial, you will be working with Conversations, so here is the command to install it:
+In this tutorial, you will be working with Conversations, so here is the command to install its plugin:

 ```bash
 vonage plugins:install @vonage/cli-plugin-conversations